 As is the case with a lot of cutting-edge AI-based software, the growing interest in generative design naturally raises the question of whether algorithmic design calculations could pose any competition to the skills and creativity of designers and/or engineers.
-In fact, today’s early stages in generative design are perhaps a good time to question whether you fully agree with the media’s affection for GD-based designs—or, in fact, whether you find it completely justified.
+In fact, today’s early stages in generative design mean that it is now a good time to question whether or not you fully agree with some people’s affection for GD-based designs.

-Currently, it seems that comparing the design iterations of GD software with that of a human is like comparing apples and oranges.
-The above images show the ‘alien’ nature of generative design products: perhaps surprisingly to some, a design by AI is a lot more ‘out there’ than traditional fabrication by a person.
+Either way, it currently seems that comparing the design iterations of GD software with that of a human is like comparing apples and oranges.
+Consider the above photograph of NASA’s interplanetary lander, whose generative design makeup shows the ‘alien’ nature of GD products: perhaps surprisingly to some, a design by AI is evidently a lot more ‘out there’ than traditional fabrication by a person.

 Love It or Hate It

 Regardless of whether you find the weird and wonderful creations of GD attractive or unsightly, the technology’s success in economically manufacturing products has understandably led to plenty of people celebrating its potential (although warnings about the disruptive changes that come with automating design are also persistent, of course).

 All in all, the strange aesthetics of generative design, plus the changes that it is set to bring to design engineering, naturally make it a ‘love it or hate it’ technology.
 But the fact is, it is a speedy and economic solution, whose ultramodern style, user-friendliness and overall efficiency are ideal for many industries.
 Alongside electrical and design engineering, consider the below fields that will continue to benefit from generative design systems:

 Aerospace (perhaps the most striking example being NASA and Autodesk’s above-pictured interplanetary lander project)